|

 onto railroad skeleton cars using the steam donkey yarder visible in the background.

-the mouth of Ennis Creek along the Strait of Juan de Fuca, in Port Angeles,
+on the west side of the mouth of Ennis Creek, along the Strait of Juan de Fuca, at

-Washington.
-The mill was about seventy percent complete and had cost about
+The mill was about seventy percent complete and had cost about three-quarters of a

-three-quarters of a million dollars when the armistice was signed on November 11,
+million dollars when the armistice was signed on November 11, 1918 and construction

 Akin to the army Spruce Production Division was the civilian Loyal Legion of Loggers